 Healthy Pumpkin Spice Frappe

 This frappe taste very similar to Starbucks' Pumpkin Spice Frappuccino, but it is made from only wholesome ingredients and is naturally sweetened, vegan and gluten-free.

 - 1 tablespoon instant espresso powder

-- 2 pumpkin ice cubes pumpkin puree frozen in ice cube tray
+- 2 (about 3 tablespoons) pumpkin ice cubes pumpkin puree frozen in ice cube tray

 - 5 ice cubes